-Firstly, they need to be kept under the correct conditions and in a habitat which matches their natural wild environment.
+Firstly, they need to be kept under the correct conditions and in a habitat that matches their natural wild environment.
 If these are not met, it can cause stress which leaves them vulnerable to diseases and parasites.

-Land dwelling species need a lot more care and attention than water dwelling ones.
+Land-dwelling species need a lot more care and attention than water-dwelling ones.

 Any shelled seafood you choose to feed them should be boiled to kill any bacteria and fungi.